choward1491/choward1491.github.io/_posts/2020-7-25-Searching-Streams-for-the-Unknown.md

 ![alt text](/assets/streaming/big_data.jpg "I love when you call me, Big Data")

 With such a data abundance, how do we construct efficient algorithms to handle the limitations of our hardware?
 Depending on the sort of things you wish to compute with the data, the techniques one might use can be extensive.
-While one common technique is to use distributed parallel computing to tackle large problems with lots of data at scale.
-An orthogonal direction to this that we will focus on, though, is something referred to streaming algorithms.
+One direction to achieve this using low extra memory is by the construction of _streaming algorithms_.
+This topic will be the focus of this post, so let's get rolling!

 ### Basic Streaming Algorithm Concepts

 So one might ask, what is a streaming algorithm?
 To start, let us consider what a stream might be.
-A stream could be viewed as a sequence of data that we start and then run through in the order of the sequence.
+A stream could be viewed as a sequence of information that we iterate through until we hit the end of the sequence, if there is an end.
 In some contexts, one can only pass through a stream once while in other contexts one pass through the stream as many times as needed.
 A streaming algorithm generally corresponds to an algorithm that operates on a stream to compute or estimate some quantity.
-Often, streaming algorithms operate on the assumption that the stream has so much data within it that algorithms operating on the stream should use a logarithmic or constant amount of data relative to the stream size $n$.
-If we consider, as an example, a $1$ TB sized file of regression data that we want to process to estimate some neural network parameters, it becomes clear having an algorithm that uses much less than $1$ TB of space to run would be very useful to tackling such a problem.
-Thus, streaming algorithms can be extremely useful.
+Often, streaming algorithms operate on the assumption that the stream has so much data within it that algorithms operating on the stream should use a logarithmic or constant amount of added space relative to the stream size $n$.
+As an example, consider wanting to estimate regression parameters for some model dependent on a $1$ terabyte (TB) file of regression data.
+It becomes clear that having an algorithm that uses much less than $1$ TB of space to run would be very useful to tackling such a problem.
+Thus, streaming algorithms can be extremely useful!

-### Catching the most common number in the stream
+### Searching for a needle in a haystack

 To solidify the idea of a streaming algorithm, we are going to dive into tackling the following problem: